 There’s a famous quote attributed to the legendary management consultant Peter Drucker – “Culture Eats Strategy for Breakfast”.

-He didn’t mean that strategy is unimportant – rather that a powerful and empowering culture was a surer route to organizational success than the latest initiative.
+He didn’t mean that strategy is unimportant – rather than a powerful and empowering culture was a surer route to organizational success than the latest initiative.

 A winning culture is one that values strengths-based development.
 Because a strengths-based workplace is transformational; it’s a culture that focuses on continual growth and improvement among everyone in the organization.